 HIGH-END: Townhouse Boutique Hotel /// Widder Hotel – Zurich’s luxury hideaway

 Not sure what to do with all the time you’re not at the Christmas Markets?
-Here’s a quick and dirty list of all the top things to do in Zurich, Switzerland!
+Here’s a short and sweet list of all the top things to do in Zurich, Switzerland!

 Though a quick stopover at Neuschwanstein Castle is totally optional (you could just go straight from Zurich to Munich), in my humble opinion, this is THE THING that makes this 10-day Christmas Market hopping itinerary stand out from all the rest.